 SRI funds avoid investing in controversial areas such as gambling, firearms, tobacco, alcohol, and oil.
-Here, the investor’s moral value is given more importance over financial returns.
+Here, the investor’s moral value is given critical importance in investment selection.

 2. Environmental, Social and Governance Funds (ESG Funds)

 Unlike SRI funds, ESG funds consider in their decision-making how environment, social and governance risks and opportunities can cause material impacts on a company’s performance.
-They can invest sustainably while maintaining the same level of returns as they would with a standard approach.
+They can invest in sustainability while maintaining the same level of returns as they would with a standard approach.

 3. Impact Funds

 Impact funds place equal importance on fund performance.
-Hence, they aggressively look at creating ethical changes with the products and services.
+Hence, they aggressively look at creating ethical changes supporting companies that provide certain products and services.
 Impact funds are suitable for investors who are socially responsible but also want good returns.

 4. Faith-based Funds

-Faith-based funds only invest in stocks that follow religious values and strictly exclude investments that don’t fit the category.
+Faith-based funds only invest in stocks that follow religious values and ideals, and strictly exclude investments that don’t fit the category.